codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 that exist now and all of them that will appear in the future.
 As long as there is a Docker image for a tool, Codefresh can use it in a pipeline without any extra configuration.

+Codefresh also offers a [plugin marketplace](https://steps.codefresh.io/) with several existing plugins.

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/plugin-directory.png"
+url="/images/pipeline/plugin-directory.png"
+alt="Codefresh steps directory"
+caption="Codefresh steps directory"
+max-width="80%"
+%}

+All plugins in the marketplace are open-source and we accept external contributions so you can easily add your own.

 ### Sharing the workspace between build steps

 We have seen in the previous section that Codefresh can use Docker images as the context of a build step.
 The second